To find out what the school is currently up to, please visit the JCS blog!

 The JCS curriculum is based around a chronological, three-year Jewish history cycle; it also strongly emphasizes holidays, Jewish cultural traditions, and Humanistic Jewish values.
 In the first year of the three-year curriculum cycle, lessons focus on biblical and ancient Jewish history, in the second year focus shifts to the post-Second Temple period through the early 19th century, and in the third year the focus shifts again to modern Jewish history.
 This same cycle is repeated for students in all but the youngest class, first at a basic level and again at more advanced levels for older age groups.
 This approach helps ensure real mastery of critical information by the time students are ready for bar/bat mitzvah.
 The preschool-age Littles learn the foundational basics about holidays, songs, customs, and the Hebrew language through play, art, hearing stories, and other participatory activities.

-JCS classes are available for the following age groups:
+JCS classes are organized in the following age groups:

-The Littles class is typically open to 3- and 4-year-olds.
-Students learn the basics about holidays, customs and values through play and activities.
+The Littles class is open to 3-5 -year-olds.
+Students begin to develop Jewish identity as they learn the basics about Jewish holidays, customs and values through play and activities.

-The Middles class, for 2nd and 3rd graders, typically spends some time focusing on Jewish historical topics, following the three-year cycle, in addition to learning more about holidays, traditions, and values through fun, hands-on activities.
+The Middles class is for 1st and 2nd graders.
+Students focus on Jewish historical topics, following the three-year cycle described above, in addition to learning more about holidays, traditions, and values through fun, hands-on activities.

-The Juniors class is for 4th and 5th graders.
-The curriculum for this class focuses on Jewish history, and emphasizes learning to think critically about the Torah, Jewish history, and Jewish culture.
+The Juniors class is for 3rd-5th graders.
+The curriculum for this class focuses on Jewish history following the 3-year curriculum cycle in greater depth.
+Students learn to think critically about the Torah, Jewish history, and Jewish culture, and continue to develop appreciation for Jewish values and traditions.
 Students in the Juniors class do a mixture of reading/writing/discussion and creative hands-on activities.